Karnavati Express

-The 12933 / 12934 Karnavati Superfast Express is one of four express trains belonging to Indian Railways that offer Chair Car services between (ADI) and (MMCT) in India.
-It operates as train number 12934 from Ahmedabad Junction to Mumbai Central and as train number 12933 in the reverse direction, serving the states of Maharashtra & Gujarat.
+The 12933 / 12934 Karnavati Superfast Express is one of four express trains belonging to Indian Railways that offer Chair Car services between (ADI) and (BDTS) in India.
+It operates as train number 12934 from Ahmedabad Junction to Bandra Terminus and as train number 12933 in the reverse direction, serving the states of Maharashtra & Gujarat.

 The other Chair Car trains which run between the two cities are 12931/32 Mumbai Central–Ahmedabad Double Decker Express, 22953/54 Gujarat Superfast Express and the 12009/10 Mumbai Central–Ahmedabad Shatabdi Express.

 Karnavati was the name of a city that existed where Ahmedabad stands today.
 That was before the Mughal period.

 Coaches

 Karnavati Superfast Express is composed of four AC Chair Cars, 14 2nd Class seating cars, 2 General Unreserved coaches, 1 Pantry car and two 2 Luggage Cum Generator coaches.
 The conventional rakes were replaced by Linke-Hofmann Busch (LHB) coaches for this train in 2014.

 As with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.